Ministry of Education (Spain): Democracy

 During the reign of Juan Carlos I, the Spanish transition to democracy started and started the specialization of the Administration by creating new ministries for specific work areas.
 In this sense, in 1977 the Ministry of Culture was created assuming the Directorate-General for Artistic and Cultural Heritage.
 In 1979 it was created the Ministry of Universities and Research assuming those functions but was suppressed in 1981.
 In 1990, the National Sports Council was integrated in the Ministry.

 After 1996, both Education and Culture merge again and it was created the Secretariats of State for Universities, Research and Development and for Culture, as well as the General Secretariat for Education and Vocational Training.
-However, under the second term of José María Aznar (2000-2004), Education loses the research competences for the benefit of the new Ministry of Science and Innovation.
+However, under the second term of José María Aznar (2000–2004), Education loses the research competences for the benefit of the new Ministry of Science and Innovation.

 In 2004, the new government of José Luis Rodríguez Zapatero recovered the classic name of the Ministry of Education and Science.
 Again, Culture acquires ministerial rank and Science and Research return to Education.
 Only for four years, because in 2008 the Ministry of Science and Innovation was created assuming the responsibilities on University Education and Science.
 In return, the Ministry of Education is assigned the competence on Social Policy.
 This situation is maintained for one year: In 2009 the functions on tertiary education are returned to Education and the Social Policy goes to Health.

-In the first government of Mariano Rajoy, since December 22, 2011, the Ministry of Education is merged again with Culture in the new Department of Education, Culture and Sport.
+In the first government of Mariano Rajoy, on December 22, 2011, the Ministry of Education was again merged with Culture in the new Department of Education, Culture and Sport.
 After the motion of no confidence against Rajoy of 2018 and the formation of the new government of Pedro Sanchez in June 2018, the Ministry again broke away from Culture and also loses competences on universities, in favor of the Ministry of Science.
-It is now called the Ministry of Education and Vocational Training.
-In 2020, some responsibilities of the Ministry of Labour on vocational training in the labour market were transferred to the Ministry of Education and the vocational training itself was boosted by promoting the Directorate-General for Training to General Secretariat.
+It is now called the Ministry of Education and Vocational Training, MEFP.
+In 2020, some responsibilities of the Ministry of Labour on vocational training in the labour market were transferred to the MEFP, which was boosted by promoting the Directorate-General for Training to General Secretariat.